Skip to main content

 Region: Nationwide

-Hand-pulled noodles with garlic sauce, sometimes with meat.
+Hand-pulled noodles tossed in garlic sauce, sometimes with meat added.

 Allergens: